mozilla-services/socorro/product_details/README.rst

     For all other products, version strings should match the ``Version`` annotation in the crash report.

+    This affects the listed featured versions on the product home page and the "Current Versions" drop down navigation menu in the Crash Stats website.

 How to update product details files